arwillis77/WIME-Editor/README.md

 So you can create an army of 1000 Gandalfs and send them against an enemy fortress or to a friendly city you want to stay undefeated.

+## Installation

+To install War in Middle Earth Game Editor, go to the Releases section of this repository and select a release.
+There you’ll find the WIMEInstall.exe file.
+Download it, run it, and follow the instructions on the screen.